-10. Under the previously approved MDP, the WWTP was designed to have sufficient capacity to serve both the project and the Hamlet.
+• Under the Approved MDP, the WWTP was designed to have sufficient capacity to serve both the project and the Hamlet.
 Pursuant to Section 121-42P(2)(d) of the Town Zoning Law, the contribution of this capacity satisfied the workforce housing requirement for the project.
-Since that time, the Town determined that the cost to the Town of the necessary conveyance system would be prohibitive.
-Accordingly, under this revised MDP, the WWTP will have sufficient capacity only to serve the project.
-To satisfy its obligation under Section 121-42 of the Zoning Law, the Applicant will pay a fee-in-lieu of workforce housing for the first 160 residences.
-The Applicant acknowledges that in connection with future site plan approval of more than 160 market rate units, it is obligated to either provide additional workforce housing units equal to ten percent (10%) of the number in excess of 160, up to a total of six (6) additional units, or satisfy that portion of the requirement by payment of a fee-in-lieu or one of the other means set forth in Section 121-42(P) (2) of the Town Zoning Law.
+Since that time, the Town has determined that the ultimate cost to benefit users would be prohibitive.
+Therefore, the WWTP will have sufficient capacity only to serve the Modified Project.

+6.0 ZONING COMPLIANCE
-11. Will meet the applicable Site Plan requirements for approval.

-The project will meet all site plan requirements applicable to resort community development in the RDO District.

-12. If a property is in a "residential" district, will have no greater overall off-site impact than would full development of the property with uses permitted by right, considering relevant environmental, social, and economic impacts.

-As noted above, the Site is currently classified in the RDO District, with the underlying zoning district classification RA (Rural Agricultural) District.
-With respect to the RA District, it should be noted that the primary use of "Agriculture" is classified in the Zoning Law as a "business" use.
-Moreover, allowable uses within the RDO District are primarily tied to resort community development, including the following: lodging facilities (including Hotel-Condominium units), conference facilities, restaurants, retail, recreational and service businesses associated with the resort community use, among other things.

-In addition, the Zoning Law specifically states that the RDO District provides use and design flexibility to encourage the development of resort communities and more intensive development than is allowed by underlying zoning.
+- Based on discussions with the Town Board and the Town of Amenia Workforce Housing Committee, the Applicant has elected to pay a fee in-lieu into a dedicated workforce housing trust fund.
+The fee-in-lieu offered by the Applicant complies with recently adopted Section 121-42(N)(1)(c) of the Zoning Law (Local Law No. 2 of 2014). - (11) Will meet the applicable Site Plan requirements for approval. - The Project will meet all site plan requirements applicable to resort community development in the RDO District. - (12) If a property is in a "residential" district, will have no greater overall off-site impact than would full development of the property with uses permitted by right, considering relevant environmental, social, and economic impacts. - As noted above, the Site is in the RDO District, with the underlying zoning district classification RA (Rural Agricultural) District.
+All proposed uses are permitted in the RDO District.
+The Zoning Law specifically states that the RDO District provides use and design flexibility to encourage the development of resort communities and more intensive development than is allowed by underlying zoning.
 This flexibility is offered in exchange for protection of "open space resources, including scenic viewsheds, ridgelines, water resources, and ecosystems."
-The project protects 80% of the Site as open space, including the hillside and ridge in the western portion of the site.
-The Applicant has also partnered with Audubon International for management of the site's natural resources, including aquatic and terrestrial ecosystems, and has worked diligently with the Town's ecological expert to ensure sufficient study and protection of such ecosystems.

-Finally, the project will provide very considerable tax revenues to the Town and Webutuck Central School District, and due to its nature as a resort community, it will generate little increase in demand for public services.
-As previously noted, the project is intended to be built and marketed primarily as a second home, resort style community.
-The project also represents an opportunity for increased employment and tourism in Amenia and the region, which will result in significant direct and indirect benefits to the local economy.
+The Project protects 80.37% of the Site as open space, including the hillside and ridge in the western portion of the Site.
+The Applicant has also partnered with Audubon International for management of the site's natural resources, including aquatic and terrestrial ecosystems. - The Project will provide very considerable tax revenues to the Town and Webutuck Central School District, and due to its nature as a resort community, will generate little increase in demand for public services.
+The Project is intended to be built and marketed primarily as a second home, resort style community.
+The Project also represents an opportunity for increased employment and tourism in Amenia and the region, which will result in significant direct and indirect benefits to the local economy.